New Insights on Target Speaker Extraction: Speaker Separation and Extraction Systems

 where $\odot$ denotes the Hadamard product.
-To optimize the parameters of the separation system, utterance-level \ac{PIT} (u\ac{PIT}) \cite{kolbaek2017multitalker} is used to first find the bijective mapping between each output signal $\bm{s}_i$ and its corresponding speaker, and then the loss function $\mathcal{L}$ is computed, as
+To optimize the parameters of the separation system, utterance-level \ac{PIT} (u\ac{PIT}) \cite{kolbaek2017multitalker} is used first to find the bijective mapping between each output signal $\hat{\bm{x}}_i$ and its corresponding speaker, as